reuniware/Clean-Windows-Tracks-Script/README.md

 # Clean-Cache-Script
 # ccache24.bat

-Script to clean Firefox, Chrome, all event logs and all junk files on a Windows system
+Script to clean Firefox, Chrome, Internet Explorer, and all event logs and all junk files on a Windows system

 The better is to launch this script in non-admin mode then in admin mode (mandatory for clearing windows event logs).